Coronavirus: New checks cause chaos at German-Czech border | DW | 15.02.2021

 The variants are likely more contagious and resistant to vaccines.

-Under the new rules, only a handful of people are permitted to cross the border, including lorry drivers.
+Under the new rules, only a handful of people are permitted to cross the border, including heavy goods vehicle (HGV) drivers.

 Anyone crossing must provide proof of a recent negative COVID test.

-On the E55/D8 motorway connecting Prague with Dresden, lorries were queuing all the way back to the Czech town of Usti nad Labem on Monday morning.
+On the E55/D8 motorway connecting Prague with Dresden, trucks were queuing all the way back to the Czech town of Usti nad Labem on Monday morning.

 Police were stopping drivers before letting them enter the tunnel there.